alexk111/One-Time-Address/README.md

 Since One-Time Address always shows a new address, you will likely find yourself in a situation where more than 20 addresses in a row will have zero transactions.
 This will cause an [Account Discovery](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery) issue when received funds don't appear in your Bitcoin wallet.
 Available workarounds:

+### Using HD Wallet Scanner

+[HD Wallet Scanner](https://github.com/alexk111/HD-Wallet-Scanner) finds all used addresses in your Bitcoin HD wallets bypassing gap limits.
+Then you might use Bitcoin Core + HWI (if you use a hardware wallet) to import child keys derived with the address indexes.

 ### Using Electrum wallet

 [Electrum wallet](https://www.electrum.org/) allows increasing Gap Limit.
 Open the ```Console tab``` and use the following commands at prompt: ```wallet.change_gap_limit(200)``` and press enter at your keyboard, ```wallet.storage.write()``` and press enter again.
 Then restart the client.
 To view/verify the current gap limit, type the following in the console: ```wallet.gap_limit```.